top of page

 The Covid Symptom Study: The Genetics of Long COVID-19

 COVID-19 can be severe and sometimes fatal, but most individuals experience symptoms for 1-2 weeks.
 However, 12% of infected individuals report symptoms, particularly fatigue and headache, lasting longer than four weeks and 2.5% longer than eight weeks, often for many months.
 Complicating matters, some individuals with long-term symptoms have a negative COVID-19 test.
-Why some individuals have long-term symptoms is unclear, but inflammation (how the immune system helps clear infection) appears the likely explanation.
+Why some individuals have long-term symptoms is unclear, but inflammation (how the immune system helps clear infection) appears to be the likely explanation.
 If so, this will be important when developing a safe vaccine.

 _edited.jpg